Politics of French Polynesia: Executive branch

 The President of the French Republic is represented by the High Commissioner of the Republic in French Polynesia (Haut-Commissaire de la République en Polynésie française).
 The government is headed by the President of French Polynesia.
 He submits as Council of Ministers a list of members of the Territorial Assembly, the Assembly of French Polynesia (Assemblée de la Polynésie française), for approval by them to serve as ministers.

 Legislative branch

 French Polynesia elects the Assembly of French Polynesia (Assemblée de la Polynésie française), the unicameral legislature on the territorial level.
 The Assembly of French Polynesia has 57 members, elected for a five-year term by proportional representation in multi-seat constituencies.
-Since the territorial elections of March 6, 2001, the parity bill now binds that the number of women matches the number of men at the Assembly.
+Since the territorial elections of March 6, 2001, the parity bill now requires that the number of women matches the number of men at the Assembly.